Home

 One place to view the complete range of Khon masks and headgear is the private collection in the Home of MR Kukrit Pramoj.

 The Ban Laos community of bamboo flute makers a 200 year old community from Laos, has preserved their traditional skills in making woodwind instruments to this day.
-To visit Ban Laos, please see the map to the bamboo flute makers.

 Thai bronzeware is made by a two century old community of artisans in Ban Bu.